Women's March will focus on voter registration, electing more women, organizers say

 DEMOCRATIC NATIONAL COMMITTEE WILL NOT SPONSOR WOMEN’S MARCH AMID ANTI-SEMITIC CONCERNS

-In addition to the Women’s March co-chairs, actress Scarlett Johansson, feminist writer Gloria Steinem, and filmmaker Michael Moore, among others, are slated to speak.
-A full list of speakers can be found here.
+In addition to the Women’s March co-chairs, actress Scarlett Johansson, feminist writer Gloria Steinem, and filmmaker Michael Moore, among others, are listed as potential speakers on the group's website.

 Organizers for the Women’s March did not immediately respond to Fox News’ request for additional comment on this weekend's events.